66thparallel/BDS_final_project/README.md

 $ pip install -U patsy      # required by statsmodels
 $ pip install -U sklearn
 $ pip install -U matplotlib
+$ pip install -U gensim

 This program was written in Python 3.6.
 It is unknown if it will work correctly for other versions of Python.

 INSTRUCTIONS
+There are two programs in our project.
+The first program runs the logistic regression and neural network models.
+The second program runs the LDA and kNN models.

-To run this program as a batch file please enter "sbatch fp.s" (in fp.s the working directory file path needs to be updated).
+To run this project as a batch file please enter "sbatch fp.s" and then enter "sbatch lda.s" (in the bash files the working directory file path needs to be updated).

-If running from the terminal enter the virtual environment with "source venv/bin/activate" then enter "python main.py".
+If running from the terminal enter the virtual environment with "source venv/bin/activate" then enter "python main.py" and "python lda_knn.py".

 EXPECTED RESULTS